drvinceknight/unpeudemath/_posts/2014-10-13-reflecting-on-a-first-week-of-learning.md

 The first thing I will say is I think this first week went really well.
 Students turned up to their lab sessions having almost universally carried out all the required work which was awesome.
 There was one major change with last year shifting some of the content from each week to the next.
-This had the major effect of making the first week a bit lighter which I think has had a positive effect.
+This had the effect of making the first week a bit lighter which I think has been a good thing.

 **Some labs could have been a bit 'noisier'.**